MPIDR/EGM/1_reproducible_results/readme.md

   arrange(desc(origin_local))
 ```

-The fourth chunk focuses on the role of the interview lenght, measured as the number of records produced in each interview:
+The fourth chunk focuses on the role of the interview length, measured as the number of records produced in each interview:

 ``` r
 # 7.4.
 By interview length ####